 IFRS 16 was issued in January 2016 and replaces the previous guidance on leases.
 This standard provides a single recognition and measurement model to be applied to leases, with required recognition of assets and liabilities for most leases.
 This standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted if the Company is also applying IFRS 15, Revenue from Contracts with Customers.
-The Company is currently evaluating the impact of the adoption of this new standard on its financial statements.
+The Company has adopted this standard in its consolidated financial statements commencing January 1, 2019.